 If you want to tackle a little DIY renovation work, you’d better have the right tools for the job.
 Done right, home renovations can make your home more attractive to buyers and help you sell your home faster.
 Here are the ‘tools of the trade’ you’ll need to tackle those home renovations yourself.

-When it comes to power tools, cordless is the way to go, and there are probably a million uses for a cordless drill that make it a must have tool for any homeowner.
+When it comes to power tools, cordless is the way to go, and there are probably a million uses for a cordless drill that make it a must-have tool for any homeowner.
 If you plan on installing or removing shelves, hanging picture frames, or installing new cabinet doors, this tool can help with all of that and more.
-You could try and screw in screws by hand, but unless you want to wear yourself out, just choose a drill that allows you to change the attachment to fit your screws.
+You can screw things in by hand, but unless you want to wear yourself out, just choose a drill that allows you to change the attachment to fit your screws.

 A stud sensor is a great tool to have for a variety of reasons.
 If you want to hang picture frames, you need to use one to help find the best spot to anchor in your hangers.
 If you want to install a door or interior window, you need to know where your studs are before you ever start cutting.

-Whatever renovations you undertake, make sure your home is sell-ready.
-Contact Prep n’ Sell for more tips and advice on getting your home ready to put on the market.Back
+Whatever renovations you undertake, make sure your home is market-ready.
+Contact Prep n’ Sell for more tips and advice on getting your home ready for sale.Back